anengineer1/user_login/README.md

 ![Eclipse](./screenshots/Eclipse_ide_run.png)

-Another alternative is using Maven from the command line:
+Another alternative is going inside "./user_login" and use Maven from the command line:

 	mvn spring-boot:run